ShimeiYago/SynthText-docker/README.md

 docker-compose run --rm synthtext python gen.py
 ```

-This will download a data file (~56M) to the `data` directory.
+This will download a sample data file (~56M) to the `data` directory.
 This data file includes:

   - **dset.h5**: This is a sample h5 file which contains a set of 5 images along with their depth and segmentation information.
 Note, this is just given as an example; you are encouraged to add more images (along with their depth and segmentation information) to this database for your own use.
   - **data/fonts**: three sample fonts (add more fonts to this folder and then update `fonts/fontlist.txt` with their paths).